elihunter173/website/content/notes/ncsu/2f/csc316/index.md

   * Deterministic Data Structures: Data structures where the same actions always produces the same results.
-  * Probabilistic Data Structures: Data structures where the same actions do not always produces the same results.
+  * Probabilistic Data Structures: Data structures where the same actions do not always produce the same results.
 * Theory of Algorithms: Designing and analyzing computational procedures.
 * Complexity Theory: Classifying problems based on their runtime/difficulty.
   Sometimes proving you can't have an efficient implementation.